Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-architecture.md

 ### Plugin

 Plugins allow you to extend Amplitude SDK's behavior.
-Please check [here] for more details(../sdk-plugin.md).
+Please check [here](../../sdk-plugin) for more details.

 ## Common methods